kristerhedfors/touchfs/README.md

 # 🌳 LLMFS - LLM-powered Memory Filesystem

-LLMFS is an intelligent memory filesystem that generates content using OpenAI's GPT models.
-It combines the flexibility of in-memory storage with AI-powered content generation to create dynamic, context-aware filesystems.
+LLMFS represents a novel approach to integrating large language model capabilities directly into the filesystem layer.
+By leveraging the inherently hierarchical nature of filesystems, LLMFS provides an intuitive and powerful way to organize and generate content using LLMs.

+The project's core ambition is to seamlessly blend AI capabilities with the familiar tree-like structure of filesystems, enabling new ways of organizing and interacting with files that go beyond traditional static storage.
+Through a sophisticated system of hierarchical inheritance and granular controls, LLMFS allows for context-aware content generation that respects and utilizes the natural relationships between files and directories.

 ## ✨ Key Features

+- **Hierarchical Intelligence**: Leverages the filesystem's tree structure to provide context-aware content generation, where parent directories influence the behavior of their children
+- **Granular Control**: Fine-grained control over LLM behavior at any level of the filesystem through hierarchical configuration inheritance
+- **Dynamic Content**: Intelligent content generation for tagged files, with support for both initial structure creation and on-demand updates via touch commands
+- **Flexible Architecture**:
   - In-memory filesystem with JSON serialization
-- OpenAI-powered content generation
-- Content generation for tagged files (initial structure and touch command)
-- Extended attribute (xattr) support
+  - Extended attribute (xattr) support for metadata
-- Symlink support
+  - Symlink support for flexible organization
-- Plugin system for custom content generation
+  - Plugin system for custom content generation strategies
+- **Context Awareness**: Each file operation considers its position in the filesystem hierarchy, enabling sophisticated inheritance of prompts, models, and generation behavior

 ## 🚀 Getting Started